BlakeDalmas/webdev_final/source/pc/pc_pages/reviews.rst

 Graphics Cards
 --------------

-The two most popular brands for video cards / graphics cards is Nvidia and AMD.
+The two most popular brands for video cards / graphics cards are Nvidia and AMD.
-The best these two brands have to currently offer are the following.
+The best cards these brands have to offer are the followin.

 **NVIDIA - TITAN RTX**